 There are other good prospects in the area if you are curious, including Halls Creek, Morrison Creek, the East Fork of the Black River, and of course the Black River itself.
 For more info, check out the “Neighboring Water Trails” map at the bottom of this page.
 Of the three creeks (each super), Morrison is the roughest (not counting lower Robinson), fastest and rockiest–the best wilderness and whitewater experience of the three though.
 Halls is more consistent than “middle” Robinson, and perhaps has more rock outcroppings, but isn’t as amazing IMO.
 It’s definitely rougher than Robinson as well, but not close to Morrison’s level.

 If you paddle this stream, try to be a quiet, low impact kayaker.
 The couple we talked to weren’t thrilled that I would be reviewing this creek for other paddlers, but I do think the more people that know about Robinson’s plight the better.

-- Hwy 12/Coffey Road to Old Country Road: 5.5 miles.
-This could be scenic, but the creek forks and gets much smaller with a high chance of log jams.
-Put-in is not ideal.
+- Hwy 12 to N. Old Country Road: 5.2 miles.
+This could be scenic, but the creek splinters into small branches that have a high likelihood of logjams.

-- W. Pine Hill Road to Mouth: 1.2 miles.
-Don’t know too much about this stretch.
-Think it is sandy with some logjams.
+- W. Pine Hill Road to Mouth on Black River: 1.2 miles.
+I don’t know too much about this stretch…it’s likely sandy with many downed trees and logjams.

-- Mouth to Irving Landing: 4.6 miles.
-A pleasant stretch on the Black River (reviewed here).
+- Mouth to Irving Landing: 3.0 miles.
+A pleasant stretch on the Black River with one scenic outcrop.